dmbrownlee/demo-proxmox-terraform/README.md

    cd && git clone https://github.com/dmbrownlee/demo-proxmox-terraform.git
    ```

-At this point, you should have a copy of this repository locally and you should be able to view the version of podman (or docker) with `podman -v`.
-If that looks good, change to the `~/demo-proxmox-terraform/devcontainer` directory and proceed with the instructions in the `README.md` file there.
+At this point, you should have a copy of this repository locally and you should be able to run the 'hello-world' container with podman (or docker) using `podman run hello-world`.
+If that looks good, change to the `~/demo-proxmox-terraform/devcontainer` directory and proceed with the instructions in the `README.md` file to build the development container.